Zanzah-Z/WorkshopIconizer/Readme.md

         <SteamLibrary>\steamapps\workshop\content\

     What it does:
-      1. Finds each numbered AppID subfolder.
+      Finds each numbered AppID subfolder.
-      2. For each AppID, look up the matching installed game using Steam's library/appmanifest files locally.
+      For each AppID, looks up the matching installed game using Steam's local library/appmanifest files.
-      3. Picks a likely "main" exe for that game and pulls its icon.
+      Picks .exe and extracts the .ico
-      4. Shows the full list and asks for confirmation before touching anything.
+      Asks for confirmation before changing anything.
-      5. Sets each AppID folder's icon.
+      Sets each AppID found as the folder icon.

-    Known limitations (heuristic, not guaranteed):
+    Known issues:
-      - Picking the "main" exe out of a game folder is a best guess (see
+      - There is NO undo button, manually reset via Rightclick>Properties>Customize>Change-Icon (on Windows).
-        $ExcludeExePattern in .ps1 to tune it).
+      - Picking the "main" exe out of a game folder is best guess (see $ExcludeExePattern in .ps1 to customize it).
 Launchers/anti-cheat wrappers can sometimes cause the wrong icon to appear.
       - Games not currently installed locally or with missing launchers are skipped.
-      - Icon quality is whatever Windows' default icon association returns for that exe; it is not always the highest-res icon embedded in the file.
+      - Icon quality is whatever Windows' default icon association returns for that exe; it is not always the highest-res icon in the file (some .exe have multiple and/or different .ico files).

 This tool was created by Zanzah.com for free. <br>
 https://Zanzah.com/ <br>